scaleinnotech/Learn.MakerCloud_en/docs/ch6_subscribe/python/subscribe_python.md

 MakerCloudMQTT.subscribe(topic)
 ```
 **Topic -**
-the topic name created on "Maker Cloud"
+the topic name created on "MakerCloud"

 #### MakerCloudMQTT.message_handler
 When a text message is received, this function will runs.